wp-plugins/disable-visual-editor-wysiwyg/readme.txt

 Donate link: http://stanxp.com
 Tags: disable,visual,editor,wysiwyg,admin,tinymce
 Requires at least: 3.0.0
-Tested up to: 3.5
+Tested up to: 3.5.1
 Stable tag: trunk

 This plugin will disable the visual editor for selected page/post..

 == Description ==

-This plugin will disable the visual editor for selected page/post.
+This plugin will disable the visual editor for selected page(s)/post(s)/custom post types.
 The idea behind this came after i had to keep the html intact by the tinymce editor whenever i switched back to Visual tab in the editor.

 == Installation ==